martinl/donkeycar-vrx-racing/README.md

-These are build notes for http://www.donkeycar.com/ platform using VRX Racing Coyote EBD http://www.riverhobby.com/en/detail.php?id=48 as base.
+These are build notes for [donkeycar](http://www.donkeycar.com/) platform using [VRX Racing Coyote EBD 1:10](http://www.riverhobby.com/en/detail.php?id=48) as base.
 See also http://diyrobocars.com/ and http://docs.donkeycar.com/

 BOM
 ===